 count3i=# of times k(i) appears in the description of r(j), 1<i<N

-adds up the frequency of each keyword in the title, tags and description of a targeted resource.
-Here a frequency is the number of time a keyword appears each : title, tags, or description.
-The higher the frequency of occurrence, the higher value of resource suitability.
-Finally, accumulate the number of times keywords appear in the title, description and tags of r(j) to get its suitability.
-The value of the should zero to be meaningful.
+This adds up the frequency of each keyword in the title, tags and description of a targeted resource.
+Here, a frequency is the number of times a keyword appears in each item: title, tags, or description.
+The higher the frequency of occurrence, the higher the value of resource suitability.
+Finally, we accumulate the number of times keywords appear in the title, description and tags of r(j) to get its suitability.
+The value of the Suitability should be greater than zero to be meaningful.

 Reliability

-Reliability is determined by the source of resources, which we call resource publishers.
-Resource publishers different types: personal accounts and organizational accounts.
+Reliability of a resource is determined by the source of resources, which we call resource publishers.
+Resource publishers are of two different types: personal accounts and organizational accounts.
 A personal account can be certified or uncertified.
 The organizational accounts must be verified.
-The Reliability value for a resource R(j) is calculated as follows r(j) reference to a resource, while R(j) refers to Reliability of r(j).
-A user(k)
+The Reliability value for a resource R(j) is calculated as follows (r(j) is a reference to a resource, while R(j) refers to Reliability of r(j).
+A publisher is shown as user(k)):